Atrial fibrillation: Epidemiology

 Atrial fibrillation is the most common arrhythmia and affects more than 33 million people worldwide.
 In Europe and North America, As of 2014, it affects about 2% to 3% of the population.
-This is an increase from 0.4 to 1% of the population around 2005.
 In the developing world, rates are about 0.6% for males and 0.4% for females.
-The number of people diagnosed with AF has increased due to better detection of silent AF and increasing age and conditions that predispose to it.
+The number of people diagnosed with AF has increased due to better detection of silent AF, increasing age and increase of conditions that predispose to it such as obesity and increasing survival from other forms of cardiovascular disease.

+New diagnoses of atrial fibrillation have increased by about 30% in the two decades between 2000 and 2020, and atrial fibrillation is now one of the most common cardiovascular disease presentations.
+Recent European cohorts have reported atrial fibrillation incidence to be between 322 and 478 per 100 000 patient-years, and, with that, to be more common than myocardial infarction, stroke, or heart failure, which have incidence rates of 190, 181, and 367 per 100 000 patient-years respectively.

-It also accounts for one-third of hospital admissions for cardiac rhythm disturbances, and the rate of admissions for AF has risen in recent years.
-AF is the cause for 20% to 30% of all ischemic strokes.
+The rate of hospital admissions for AF has risen.
+AF is the cause for 20% of all ischemic strokes.
 After a transient ischemic attack or stroke, about 11% are found to have a new diagnosis of atrial fibrillation.
 3% to 11% of patients with AF have structurally normal hearts.
-Approximately 2.2 million individuals in the United States and 4.5 million in the European Union have AF.